 Symptoms of a heart attack—chest pain, shortness of breath, fatigue—can closely resemble those of non-heart related conditions.
 So people brush them off, thinking it’s not urgent, when in fact, it could be a matter of life or death.
 (Here’s how to tell if your chest aches spell heart trouble.)

 And remember: You’re never too young or too fit to have a heart attack.
 (Take it from fitness guru and heart attack survivor Bob Harper.)
 That’s why it’s critical to know your heart disease risk factors, live a heart-healthy lifestyle, and get certain heart-health markers checked, like blood pressure and cholesterol, so you can stop heart disease—and a heart attack—before it’s too late.

-Here are four real life heart attack experiences—all from survivors who were taken by complete surprise.
+Here are three real life heart attack experiences—all from survivors who were taken by complete surprise.